Rodolph Austin: International career

 Austin has featured for Jamaica U20, U23 and senior national teams since 2005.
 He won the Caribbean Cup with Jamaica in 2008, again in 2010, and again in 2014.
 He was named Most Valuable Player for the tournament in 2010 and 2014.

 Austin scored a freekick in a famous victory for Jamaica against USA on 7 September 2012, to help earn Jamaica a historic 2–1 victory to beat the United States for the first time in 19 matches.

 He won the Caribbean Cup for the third time, and his second MVP award, as Jamaica captain in the 2014 edition, scoring the winning goal in a 4–3 penalty shootout victory over Trinidad and Tobago.

 Austin captained Jamaica at the 2015 Copa América, their first entry into the South American championship.
 He played every minute of their campaign, as they were eliminated from the group stage, losing all three matches and not scoring, including facing Lionel Messi in Jamaica's 1–0 defeat against Argentina, a game which saw Messi win his 100th Cap for Argentina.

-Later in 2015, he captained Jamaica to their first ever final of the Gold Cup, scoring one goal in the process, before losing 3–1 to Mexico in the final.
+Later in 2015, Austin captained Jamaica to their first ever final of the Gold Cup, scoring one goal in the process, before losing 3–1 to Mexico in the final.

-In the 2016 Copa Americana, Austin received a straight red in the opening game vs. Venezuela after a harsh challenge in the 24th minute.
+In the 2016 Copa Americana, Austin received a straight red in the opening game versus Venezuela after a harsh challenge in the 24th minute.

+Coaching career

+Since his retirement, Austin has been coaching in Jamaica with his former club, Portmore United.
+Austin and Portmore United won the JPL title 2025-2026.

+In addition, Austin serves as the national u20 coach.

 In media

-Austin also featured in Brann's 2011 Cup final song by Fjorden Baby!.
-The song was a remake of the song World In Motion by English band New Order.
-Austin rapped the part that was made famous by Jamaican-born England international.
-John Barnes.
+Austin featured in Brann's 2011 Cup final song by Fjorden Baby!
+The song was a remake of the song "World in Motion..." by English band New Order.
+Austin rapped the part that was made famous by Jamaican-born England international John Barnes.